AliciaSchep/pgbabble/README.md

 3. Type `/browse` to explore all results in the `less` pager
 4. Use standard `less` navigation (space, arrows, search with `/pattern`)
 5. Press 'q' to return to the pgbabble prompt
+6. Type `/save` to export results to CSV file with default filename
+7. Or use `/save my_analysis.csv` to specify a custom filename

 ## Development